RWeick/REF1479-GBA-Gameshark-V1.0/README.md

 # REF1479-GBA-Gameshark-V1.0
-Full Schematic, Optimized PCB, and the ROM dump
+Full Schematic, Optimized PCB, and the ROM dump.
+Be sure to use SLA Resin if you print the cartridge connector.

 PCB Thickness: 0.8 mm